Your cookie preferences

 Why are buy-to-let mortgages more expensive?

-Buy-to-let mortgages typically require higher deposits and come with slightly higher interest rates.
+Buy-to-let mortgages typically require higher deposits which leads to slightly higher BTL mortgage interest rates.
 This is because lenders often view buy-to-let owners as a bigger risk as they have no control over who you let your property out to.

 As tenant information is typically not passed onto the mortgage lender, they have no way of knowing whether or not your tenant can be trusted to make payments, resulting in higher rates and more stringent checks for the landlord.